Warsame says he'll continue City Council campaign without DFL endorsement

 Days after the state DFL banned him from seeking the party's endorsement, Nasri Warsame said Thursday that he's continuing his campaign for the Minneapolis City Council.

-At an afternoon news conference, Warsame criticized the recent sanction by the Democratic-Farmer-Labor Party — of which he said he remains a member — and said the party has alienated a segment of Somali residents who support him.
+At an afternoon news conference, Warsame criticized the recent sanction by the Democratic-Farmer-Labor Party — of which he said he remains a member — and said the party has alienated a segment of Somali residents that supports him.

 "The DFL endorsement process is biased, unfair to new voters, and undemocratic," Warsame said.